nicklepickle/fe-compare/README.md

 following criteria:

 - Market Share (use of library, developer availability, age of project)
+- Developer Experience (ease of use, learning curve, very subjective)
 - Modularity (how much does each component need to know about children, parents?)
 - Performance (page load, memory usage, dynamic request speed/size)
 - Portability (deviation from web standards, non-portable concepts/syntax)